17 Best US National Parks to Visit in September (+ Fall Info & Tips)

 Go there for: comfortable temperatures and gorgeous foliage on the route there from Denver

-Though temperatures get cooler, early fall is great here as it has comparably fewer crowds.
+Though temperatures do get cooler, early fall is great here as it has comparably fewer crowds.
 The park is located around 3.5 hours from Denver and is known to be beautiful and quiet.

 Great Sand Dunes National Park in September